MetabolomicsHK/assayR/README.md

     required for this definition
 * comment
     free text.
 I use this for sorting my compounds in pathway order.

+## Known bugs

+* Very asymettric peaks can cause a peak start but no peak end to be detected.
+This causes script to crash.
+Some error handler needed for this case.
+* The above case can happen due to the workaround used to fix a previous bug which caused a crash when the Mexican hat filter was too wide for the region undergoing detection.
+The crash still happens, but for a different reason now!

 ## more information